Blog

 • TACoS, ACoS, and total sales trend: Regularly analyze how these metrics interact to ensure that your sales are complementing your ad efforts.

-• Seasonal fluctuations: Track how seasons affect ad performance and adjust bids, ad spend, and targeting strategies accordingly.
+• Seasonal fluctuations: Track how seasons and events affect ad performance and adjust bids, ad spend, and targeting strategies accordingly.

 • Market dynamics: Pay close attention to changes in pricing, customer behavior, and competition, as these could affect TACoS performance and ad efficiency.